Xero’s Z-Trail is a minimalist sandal in a number…

 The continuous front strap is pretty easy to adjust on the fly, and you can strap your forefoot down so it feels tight and secure if you are on uneven terrain.
 Likewise, you can pull the strap tight and lock your heel down.
 The heel part feels very secure, both forward and back and side to side.
 The forefoot slides around a little, even if you pull them very tight.

 If you are hiking on steeper or more uneven trails, you will feel your feet moving laterally at times.
 The straps, despite a lot of walking and hiking, never blistered my feet.
-(In fairness, I have been wearing two different sandals made another brand with very similar straps for years—my feet are very accustomed to this strap configuration).
+Chaco wearers will appreciate the strap layout that is similar, but these straps are both more narrow and a softer-feeling polyester webbing.
 There is no break-in time on these shoes.